Phoenix Health Hospital

 What is a waiting period?

-A waiting period is a specific period of time that a member must wait after they have purchased a cover, before they are able to claim against the policy.
+A waiting period is a specific period of time that a member must wait after they have purchased a cover – whether they are joining for the first time, or are changing their level of cover, before they are able to claim against the policy.

 Waiting periods for new members to private health insurance

-When you are taking out cover for the first time, or you have been without cover for more than 30 days, a waiting period will apply for all services on your chosen level of cover.
+When you are taking out cover for the first time, or you have been without cover for more than 30 days when you join Phoenix Health, a waiting period will apply for all services on your chosen level of cover.

 Waiting periods for members transferring from another insurer